Project

 Actions #11

-Updated by dillon almost 9 years ago
+Updated by dillon about 9 years ago

 Well, my first thought before looking at the patch was that the initial conditions for hmp->flusher.tid needed to be initialized so a retrieval prior to any actual flush returns a reasonable TID.